Skip to main content

 1. Coleridge Way

-This is a 51-mile long-distance trail that runs from Nether Stowey to Lynmouth, passing through the Quantock Hills and Exmoor National Park.
+The Coleridge Way is a 51-mile long-distance trail from Nether Stowey to Lynmouth, passing through the Quantock Hills and Exmoor National Park.
 The trail is named after the famous poet Samuel Taylor Coleridge, who lived in the area and drew inspiration from its natural beauty.

 1. The Quantock Greenway

 This circular walking route covers about 50 miles and offers some of the best views of the Quantock Hills.
-It can be completed in sections, and there are plenty of opportunities to stop off at local pubs and cafes along the way.
+It can be completed in sections, and there are plenty of opportunities to stop at local pubs and cafes.

 1. West Somerset Coast Path

 This is a 25-mile walking trail that runs along the coast from Minehead to Watchet, passing through the Quantock Hills on the way.
-The trail offers stunning views of the sea and coastline and plenty of opportunities to spot wildlife along the way.
+The trail offers stunning views of the sea and coastline and plenty of opportunities to spot wildlife.

 Circular Walks in The Quantocks